ubcspin/MacaronBit/README.md

 1. Open a terminal window, navigate to /MacaronBit, and type `npm run dev`.

-2. Open a new terminal window, navigate to /MacaronBit, and type `npm start`.
+2. While the server is running, open a *new* terminal window, navigate to /MacaronBit, and type `npm start`.

 3. Open a web browser and navigate to `localhost:8080`.